Fox Group Organic Synthesis: Mechanism and Applications

-We are interested in synthetic and mechanistic organic chemistry.
-Our research covers a range of subjects, generally in these areas:
+We are interested in synthetic, mechanistic, medicinal and analytical organic chemistry in these areas:

 David Fox at the biotech blog DrugBaron on how to improve drug discovery here.